 In determining whether the Act violated lawyers’ rights to be free from unreasonable searches and seizure guaranteed by s.
 8 of the Charter, the Court recognized as a principle of fundamental justice that the state cannot impose duties on lawyers that undermine their duty of commitment to their clients causes, which is essential to maintaining confidence in the integrity of the administration of justice.
 The Court also found that the Act violated lawyers’ rights to life, liberty and security under s.
 7 of Charter.
 As a result, the Court declared the offending provisions of the Act to be of no force and effect and read down several of the Regulations so as to exclude documents in lawyers’ possession.

 In recognizing the protection of solicitor-client privilege in Canada, the Court noted this decision “does not place lawyers above the law”.
 Accordingly, lawyers will continue to be subject to the applicable Rules of Professional Conduct regarding client identification and verification, and cash transactions.
-For more information, contact Robert De Toni at 613-563-6696 or by email at [email protected].
+For more information, contact our team at Merovitz Potechin LLP.